junxit/us-congress-bills-113/metadata.md

 - 2014-06-12 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 263 - 155 (Roll no. 311).(text: CR H5324)
 - 2014-06-12 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H5339)
 - 2014-06-12 — The previous question was ordered pursuant to the rule. (consideration: CR H5329)
+- 2014-06-16 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2014-06-17 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 433.